 Facility Construction and Renovation

-In 2021, DPR made facilities improvements that enabled community organizations to maximize their impact.
+DPR makes facilities improvements that enable community organizations to maximize their impact.

 Career and Education Guidance for Youth

-In 2021, DPR created and delivered construction education and career programs for under-resourced youth.
+DPR creates and delivers construction education and career programs for under-resourced youth.

-1,500 under-resourced youth participated in DPR’s construction and career education initiatives, in-person and virtual.
+10,000 under-resourced youth participated in DPR’s construction and career education initiatives.